 - The frequencies selected during the test shall be recorded in the test report.

-- For the test method in accordance with IEC 61000-4-3 [13], for repeater operating in FR2-1 the spatial exclusion zone can be chosen to protect the NR repeater’s receiver.
-For the frequency arrange above 690 MHz (according to the test method in ETSI EN 301 489-50 [22) the EMC RF electromagnetic field immunity requirement applies on the non-radiating faces of the repeater type 2-O, as depicted on figure 9.2.2-1.
+- For the test method in accordance with IEC 61000-4-3 [13], for repeater operating in FR2-1 the spatial exclusion zone can be chosen to protect the RF repeater’s receiver.
+For the frequency arrange above 690 MHz (according to the test method in ETSI EN 301 489-50 [22) the EMC RF electromagnetic field immunity requirement applies on the non-radiating faces of the RF repeater type 2-O, as depicted on figure 9.2.2-1.

-NOTE: Depending on the BS implementation, application of the spatial exclusion to all radiating faces of the NR repeater may not allow proper execution of the RI testing.
-In such cases, to protect the repeater type 2-O receiver(s), exclusion bands shall be considered, as in table 4.4.2-2.
+NOTE: Depending on the BS implementation, application of the spatial exclusion to all radiating faces of the RF repeater may not allow proper execution of the RI testing.
+In such cases, to protect the RF repeater type 2-O receiver(s), exclusion bands shall be considered, as in table 4.4.2-2.